keith-murray/ctrnn-julia/README.md

 ## What is in the `data` directory?

 The `data` directory contains all the data required to train the model.
-Also, the `models` subdirectory contains trained models.
-Model `model_31.jls` is the moded used to generate figures for the paper.
+The `models` subdirectory contains trained models.

 `data_540.jls` is the training data file and `data_27.jls` is the testing data file.
-These were generate via the `training_testing_data.jl` script with the `SETs.csv` file.
-The `SETs.csv` file was generate via the `generate_data.py` script.
+These were generate via the `training_testing_data.jl` script and `SETs.csv` file.

-## What is in the `results` directory?

-The `results` directory contains figures for the paper and the LaTeX code for the paper.
-Figures can be found in the `figures` subdirectory and LaTeX code can be found in the `IEEE Submission` subdirectory.
-The `murray_recurrent_networks.pdf` file is the latest manuscript of the paper.

 ## What is in the `scripts` directory?

-The `scripts` directory contains various scripts to generate data, examine trained models, and generate data and figures.
+The `scripts` directory contains various scripts to generate data and examine trained models.
 All scripts can be run with Pluto notebooks.

-+ `create_scheduler.jl` - Creates a file that contains all the parameters used for training.
++ `create_scheduler.jl` - Creates a file containing all the parameters used for training.
-+ `examine_saved_models.jl` - Performs some cursory analysis of a trained model.
++ `examine_saved_models.jl` - Performs exploratory analysis of a trained model.
-+ `generate_ieee_figures.jl` - Creates the figures for the paper and stores them in `results/figures`.
++ `generate_ieee_figures.jl` - Creates and stores figures in `results/figures`.
-+ `training_testing_data.jl` - Creates the data used for training and testing and stores it in `data`.
++ `training_testing_data.jl` - Creates and stores training data in the `data` directory.

-## Anything else?

-I wouldn't recommend using Julia for training recurrent neural networks.
-In my experience, Julia's automatic differentiation packages don't quite produce accurate gradients; however, they were close enough for this project.
+## A technical note

+I wouldn't recommend using Julia for training CT-RNNs.
+My initial impression was that Julia and the SciML ecosystem could train CT-RNNs quicker than PyTorch or TensorFlow in Python; however, I've since found the [JAX ecosystem](https://jax.readthedocs.io/en/latest/) in Python to be significantly faster than Julia.
+Checkout my [attract-or-oscillate repository](https://github.com/keith-murray/attract-or-oscillate) where I was able to train [16,128 RNNs](https://openreview.net/forum?id=ql3u5ITQ5C) on the [MIT SuperCloud HPC](https://doi.org/10.1109/HPEC.2018.8547629) in about 60 hours.